Tong Wang

 Article - Complementary resource preferences spontaneously emerge in diauxic microbial communities

-Zihan Wang, Akshit Goyal, Veronika Dubinkina, Ashish George, Tong Wang, Yulia Fridman, and Sergei Maslov, Nature Communications, 2021
+Zihan Wang, Akshit Goyal, Veronika Dubinkina, Ashish George, Tong Wang, Yulia Fridman, Sergei Maslov, Nature Communications, 2021

 November 2021